 Top 10 Richest Countries In Europe – Of the seven continents in the world, Europe is undoubtedly the most developed, and definitely the one with the highest number of richest countries.
 The continent has an area of 10,180,000 km and is surrounded on the north by the Arctic Ocean, the Atlantic Ocean to the west, and the Mediterranean Sea to the south.
 Europe has about 50 nations, with a total of about 741 million people.
 The continent has numerous global eye-catching structures and cities like Paris and London among others.
-So,
+So, what are the richest countries in Europe?

-Majority of the European nations have enough Per capita GDP to keep the majority of their populace above the poverty line, but below are the Top ten richest countries in the continent
+The majority of the European nations have enough Per capita GDP to keep the majority of their populace above the poverty line, but below are the top ten richest countries in the continent of Europe.

 Top 10 Richest Countries In Europe 2020

 Official Language: Luxembourgish, French, and German

 The country is located in western Europe, with an area of 2,586 square kilometres, surrounded by Belgium, France, and Germany. it’s capital Luxembourg city is the location of the European court of justice.
 The nation’s official languages are Luxembourgish, French, and German.
 The country is one of the least populated with about six hundred thousand people.
 Luxembourg is one of the founding fathers of the European Union.
 With a reasonable part of its population being foreigners’ majorly from Portugal, Belgium France, Germany, and Italy, the country has integrated outsiders, yet still maintaining it’s national identity.